 The report must consist of the following sections at a minimum, candidates may add more sections as per their requirement

 The Institute takes a strict view on candidates who do not submit original work.
-The Institute can cancel such candidates’ registration to the program and retains the right to report this unethical practice to the candidate’s employer, State Bank of Pakistan and Pakistan Microfinance Network (PMN).
+The Institute can cancel such candidates’ registration to the program and retains the right to report this unethical practice to the candidate’s employer, State Bank of Pakistan (SBP).

 2. Written Exam